Wednesday Wicker Wisdom-Antique Wicker Eras

 1930s Stick Wicker

 At the very end of the 1930s and into the early 1940s, wicker furniture took a drastic turn with the advent of tubular steel “modern” furniture.
-Shortly thereafter it totally lost favor with the buying public.
+Shortly after that, wicker furniture lost favor with the buying public.

-Luckily, wicker furniture seems to makes a resurgence in popularity about every 25 years, though.
-And now there are some excellent reproductions being made, as well as good quality all-weather pieces for you to use outdoors on your decks, patios and at poolside.
+Some excellent reproductions are being made now, as well as good quality all-weather pieces to use outdoors on your decks, patios, and poolside.

-But please remember to always take care of your antique and collectible wicker furniture.
-Never leave it outdoors where the elements can destroy those precious antiques.
+Please remember to always take care of your antique and collectible wicker furniture.
+And never leave it outdoors where the elements can destroy those precious, irreplaceable antique pieces.

 “Once those fine old wicker pieces are gone they are gone forever.
 You can’t make new ‘antique’ wicker to enjoy during your lifetime.”